Olimpieva/Olimpieva/README.md

 ## Hi, I'm Nataly! 👽

 I am a web-developer.
 I am going through the path from a beginner to a frontend master.
-I like looking for simple solutions to complex problems and I know how to do it.

 ## Skills